 Many have travelled to Pluckley in the hopes of capturing evidence of spirits, and one such group asked to spend a night in the village’s Church of St. Nicholas in the 1970s, bringing along cameras and tape recorders to document their stay.
 The story goes that the next morning when the vicar of the church came to greet them, they were disappointed that the night had been uneventful and commented that the only interesting part had been the Vicar’s dog who had come to visit them a few times, to which the vicar replied that he did not have a dog!

-Visit Pluckley to see for yourself why it was given the title of the most haunted village in Britain, as there are a number of ghost walks and tours held here throughout the year.
+Visit Pluckley to see for yourself why it was given the title of the most haunted village in Britain, as there are a number of ghost walks and tours held here throughout the year, including Halloween for an extra chilling experience!
 Or, visit to appreciate this quintessentially-English village that’s surrounded by beautiful countryside.